MRNE392/website-2025/docs/01-syllabus.md

 **Absences**

 I don't have a specific absence policy.
 You'll reflect on how your absences from class affected your learning and, ultimately, your grade in your engagement and collaboration self-assessment.
+As noted above, I generally expect you to come to class and participate in fun/challenging/interesting stuff we'll be doing!
 However, please don't come to class sick.
 A few absences here and there are not a big deal.
-If you need to miss class, please let me know.
+If you need to miss class, just let me know.
 I do take attendance and I will reach out if you have multiple unexplained absences to make sure you're ok.
-When you miss class, please don't ask me what you missed - it's all in the class schedule!
+If you miss class, please don't ask me what you missed - it's all in the class schedule.

 **Use of AI**